All work is available for sale to benefit both ahha Tulsa programs and Phoenix Rising student artists.” Learn more here.

 THE EXPERIENCE: IMAGINE: “This completely new art environment continues ahha’s tradition of large-scale, semi-permanent, interactive art.
 When you visit THE EXPERIENCE: IMAGINE, you will explore zones designed and built by one of six Tulsa-based artists.
 Each has different interactive elements.
 What will you discover?
 Ahha is limiting admission during the pandemic, and THE EXPERIENCE is included with regular admission.
 Advance tickets recommended.”

-The Floor Is Lava: “The design, development, and fabrication of The Floor is Lava exhibit experience has been created to engage children ages 2-12 and their caregivers in concepts of physics and engineering as they relate to physical movement.
+The Floor Is Lava and Beneath Your Feet: “The design, development, and fabrication of The Floor is Lava exhibit experience has been created to engage children ages 2-12 and their caregivers in concepts of physics and engineering as they relate to physical movement.
 In this exhibit, your child will have the opportunity to practice the process skills of collaboration, critical thinking, communication, and problem solving through strategies integrated into the exhibit’s safe risk experiences.